 01 of 10

-The tough nature of the Sansevieria, also known as snake plant or mother-in-law's tongue, means that it might continue to grow into its owner's retirement.
+The tough nature of Sansevieria, also known as the snake plant or mother-in-law's tongue, means that it might continue to grow until its owner retires.
 Not all snake plants are created equal when it comes to size.
-Read the plant label carefully to avoid choosing a specimen that grows several feet high.
+Read the plant label carefully to avoid choosing a cultivar that grows several feet high.
 Instead, look for a dwarf selection like 'Futura Superba' or 'Whitney.'
-Perfect for houseplant newbies, snake plants require little special attention—simply dump your water bottle on it on your way out the door on Friday and enjoy this slow-growing desk plant.
+Perfect for houseplant newbies, snake plants require little special attention—give it a drink from your water bottle on it on your way out the door on Friday and enjoy this slow-growing desk plant.

 02 of 10

 The fuzzy-leafed plant popular in the 1970s still has a cult following and for good reason: modern African violet hybrids thrive in the same conditions as humans do, with average humidity and temperatures.
-Although sufficient light is necessary for blooms, African violets aren't picky about the source of that light, and a fluorescent lamp aimed at the plant will help them flourish.
+Although sufficient light is necessary for blooms, African violets aren't picky about the source of that light, and a fluorescent lamp aimed at the plant is acceptable.
+A window that faces north or east provides ideal light conditions; avoid placing this plant in direct sunlight.
 Miniature violets, less than six inches in diameter, mean that even the smallest spaces can accommodate a flowering office plant.

 03 of 10

 Soften the hard lines of a desk with a trailing plant like English ivy.
-It requires only medium light and average water to thrive indoors.
-If the trailing nature of ivy gets too exuberant, wrap your ivy tendrils around a trellis or wire obelisk for a living piece of art.
+Ivy requires medium light and average water to thrive indoors.
+If the trailing nature of ivy gets too exuberant, wrap ivy tendrils around a trellis or wire obelisk for a living piece of art.

-Although you can't go wrong with any variety of the classic Hedera helix, many new cultivars expanded the look of this office plant.
+Although you can't go wrong with any variety of the classic Hedera helix, newer cultivars have added more diversity.
 'Silver Dollar' and 'Yellow Ripple' feature grey or gold variegation.
 Small spaces benefit from dwarf varieties like 'Pixie Dixie.'
 For those who crave fancy foliage, try the ruffled leaves of 'Curly Locks' or 'Manda's Crested.'

 04 of 10

-The ZZ plant is a succulent with two characteristics that have helped it rocket in popularity as a houseplant: tolerance to low light and the ability to grow with little water.
-The Zamioculus zamifolia is native to Africa and will do just fine with fluorescent bulbs as its only light source.
-The laddered leaves of the common ZZ plant are a pleasing addition to the office setting, but the new nearly black leaves of the latest 'Raven' cultivar look stunning against a white desktop.Continue to 5 of 10 below.
+Zamioculus zamifolia, commonly known as the ZZ plant, is a succulent with two characteristics that have rocketed it in popularity as a houseplant: tolerance to low light and the ability to grow with little water.
+The ZZ plant is native to Africa and will do just fine with fluorescent bulbs as its only light source.
+The laddered leaves of the common ZZ plant are a pleasing addition to the office setting, but the nearly black stems and foliage of the latest 'Raven' cultivar look stunning against a white desktop.Continue to 5 of 10 below.

 05 of 10

-Aloe plants are easy to grow, as long as they are supplied with one essential ingredient: lots of bright light.
-If a desk is near a sunny window, plant it, and forget about it, as these succulents only need watering every couple of weeks.
-The standard Aloe barbadensis is attractive enough for any modern desk space, or you can explore the merits of the dwarf 'Minibelle' or the speckled 'Tiger Tooth' cultivars.
-Grow the plants in a sandy cactus mix to ensure the excellent drainage these plants require.
+Aloe plants are easy to grow if they are supplied with one essential ingredient: lots of bright light.
+If a desk is located near a sunny window, place the plant there, and forget about it, because these succulents only need watering every couple of weeks.
+The standard Aloe barbadensis is attractive enough for any modern desk space, or you can explore the merits of the dwarf 'Minibelle' or the speckled 'Tiger Tooth' cultivar that only looks like it has sharp teeth.
+Grow them in a sandy cactus mix to ensure the excellent drainage these plants require.

 06 of 10

-Whether an office is flooded with natural light or tucked in a cozy corner, the carefree philodendron will add cheer with its glossy green leaves and trailing habit.
+Whether an office is flooded with natural light or is tucked in a cozy corner, the carefree philodendron will add cheer with its glossy green leaves and trailing habit.
 Although the philodendron is often used for hanging baskets, it works just as well growing up a small trellis or totem pole.
-The philodendron does need regular moisture to keep its lush look, so a self-watering pot will be a lifesaver to those specimens that don't have a consistent caregiver.
-For a handsome container combination, grow the silvery mottled 'Brandi' cultivar with a standard green type.
+The philodendron requires regular moisture to keep its lush look, so a self-watering pot will be a lifesaver for those specimens without a consistent caregiver.
+For a handsome container combination, grow the silvery mottled 'Brandi' cultivar along with a standard green variety like 'Green Heartleaf'.

 07 of 10

-In order to grow the Tillandsia or any plants without soil, i.e. air plants, it's necessary to think outside the pot.
+To grow Tillandsia or any plants that don't require soil (known as air plants), it's necessary to think outside the pot.
 You can affix air plants to a piece of driftwood with some fishing line.
-Also try filling a miniature terrarium with air plant varieties or arranging some air plants in a shell, teacup, or other unconventional container.
+You can also fill a miniature terrarium with air plant varieties or arrange air plants in a shell, teacup, or other unconventional container.

 The Tillandsia genus includes several hundred species in the bromeliad family, all with green, silver, or rosy spiked foliage.
-As epiphytes used to growing among shady tree branches, air plants don't need much light, but those on sunnier desks are more likely to grow a flower spike.
-Mist the entire plant weekly, as modified scales on the leaves will take up the moisture the plant needs.
+As epiphytes that are accustomed to growing among shady tree branches, air plants don't need much light, but those on sunnier desks are more likely to grow a flower spike.
+Mist the entire plant weekly because the modified scales on the leaves will absorb the moisture the plant requires.

 08 of 10

-Oxalis, or wood sorrels, are fun houseplants that add a splash of office color whether or not the plant decides to bloom.
+Oxalis, also known as wood sorrels, are houseplants that add a splash of color to the office whether or not the plant decides to bloom.
 The plants are decidedly shamrock-like in appearance, which makes them popular at the garden center around St. Patrick's Day.
 Ironically, some types of oxalis are treated as lawn weeds, but the cultivated types are a bit more mannerly.
-Look for volcanic sorrel 'Zinfandel,' with deep purple leaves and yellow flowers.
-These plants do well in low humidity but need bright light for best color.Continue to 9 of 10 below.
+Look for Oxalis vulcanicola 'Zinfandel,' with deep burgundy foliage and yellow flowers.
+These plants do well in low humidity but require bright light for best color.Continue to 9 of 10 below.

 09 of 10